 the Pink Cliffs.
 Park where the Lars Fork Road branches off the Strawberry Creek

-(Forest Service) Road, about 4 miles from the highway.
-Ride up the Forest
+(Forest Service) Road, about 4 miles from the highway, or at the spot where the

-to Strawberry Point then descend the singletrack (back to the same place) for a
+to Strawberry Point.
+Then descend the singletrack (back to the road crossing)

 version, 10 miles without going to Strawberry Point.